 It is sewn onto the panel of our saddle pads.
-Here you can see the ThinLine foam on top of a western cotton liner pad.
+Here you can see the ThinLine foam on top of an english half pad and a western cotton liner pad.
 And you can also see the selection of saddle fitting shims, made of the same comfort foam.

 - High Withers: Add Front shims to any pad.

 - Hollow or Sway Backs: Add bridging shims.

 - Rider Balance: Adding a pair of shims to one side can fix balance issues.

 - Saddle Balance: Front or rear Shims, depending on your issue.